EU to re-impose Iran sanctions quashed by court

-BRUSSELS (Reuters) - The European Union will re-impose asset freezes on several Iranian companies, annulled this year by court order, even as world powers appear close to a breakthrough deal with Tehran over its contested nuclear program.
+BRUSSELS, Nov 14 (Reuters) - The European Union will re-impose asset freezes on several Iranian companies, annulled this year by court order, even as world powers appear close to a breakthrough deal with Tehran over its contested nuclear programme.

 EU diplomats said the move was to re-establish sanctions already imposed, rather than increasing pressure on Iran.
 Any new sanctions could risk scuppering a deal that global powers hope to reach with Iran at talks that start next Wednesday.